The NASA Multi-Messenger Astrophysics Science Support Center (MOSSAIC): Introduction

 \Ac{MMA} has come of age thanks to the detection of \ac{GW} sources from the ground with the Advanced LIGO \citep{2015CQGra..32g4001L} and Virgo \citep{2015CQGra..32b4001A} observatories, and of an extra-galactic neutrino source with the IceCube Neutrino Observatory \citep{2017JInst..12P3012A}.
 Together with the concurrent observations of coincident gamma-ray photons followed by photons at other \ac{EM} wavelengths, these discoveries provide new insights into the physics of the Universe.
 While at this time the 2020 Astrophysics Decadal Survey report is still to be released, it is expected that strong recommendations will be made for \ac{MMA}.

 The advent of advanced ground-based observatories in a few years will expand the discovery horizon and drastically increase the number of sources needing prompt EM follow-up from the ground and in space.
 The needs of the \ac{MMA} community will increase many-fold.
 This includes the need for coordination, collaboration, and communication (the 3Cs) between space and ground-based facilities; the need for adequate infrastructure---data analysis and interpretation tools, efficient alert systems, proposer and observer support, rapid data transmission links, etc.; and the need for common and frequent transfer of ideas between communities to anticipate future needs and provide solutions.
+A similar conclusion was previously reached by \citep{2019ASPC..523..503K}, where they made specific suggestions for new communication protocols using VO.

 To fill these critical needs, NASA’s Goddard Space Flight Center (GSFC) and Marshall Space Flight Center (MSFC) are jointly proposing to establish a virtual MMA \ac{SSC}, with 100\% community-directed services.
 Here we describe the baseline plan for the virtual MMA SSC which will provide: